robertpiosik/CodeWebChat/README.md

 🤌 **Why non-agentic?**

 Large language models (LLMs) are trained on vast datasets targeting many use cases.
 For code generation, a model's training involves analyzing millions of simulated problem-solving flows, such as arriving at an accepted answer from a StackOverflow question.
-Agentic coding forges ahead and complement datasets with simulated context gathering and planning of next steps.
+For the purpose of agentic coding, models are trained on an additional layer of data that simulates gathering context and planning next steps.

-Because the model is only as smart as examples it has seen in its pre-training, we believe that the possible coverage of real-world coding scenarios when approached high-level is fundamentally limited.
+Because the model is only as smart as examples it has seen in its pre-training, the possible coverage of real-world coding scenarios when approached at a high level is fundamentally limited.

-Therefore we decided to design CWC in a way that aligns with the model's true capabilities—that is a code generation in a controlled signal-to-noise ratio enviornment.
+Therefore, CWC is designed in a way that aligns with LLMs' true capabilities—that is, code generation in a controlled signal-to-noise ratio environment.

 💅 **The workflow**